ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

 2. Add a `mysql-rollout-wait` task

-    We need to make sure that `mysql` is not only on its way to deploying but actually deployed before our `build` task begins.
-In order to achieve this, we will use the OpenShift Client again and wait for the `rollout` of the `mysql` `deploymentConfig` to complete after the `mysql-deploy` task.
+    You need to make sure that `mysql` is not only on its way to deploying but actually deployed before your `build` task begins.
+In order to achieve this, you will use the OpenShift Client again and wait for the `rollout` of the `mysql` `deploymentConfig` to complete after the `mysql-deploy` task.
 Add a sequential task after `mysql-deploy`:

     ![mysql sequential task](../images/Part1/mySQL_SequentialTask.png)